Chapter 5. Source Tree Guidelines and Policies

 Any file with a license more restrictive than BSD or GNU is encumbered.

 A file which contains downloadable binary data for use by the hardware is not encumbered, unless (1) or (2) apply to it.
-It must be stored in an architecture neutral ASCII format (file2c or uuencoding is recommended).

 Any encumbered file requires specific approval from the Core Team before it is added to the repository.